Maritime Line: Passenger services

-Service in the 1960s was 16 or 17 trains daily, and had been reduced to 12 by 1975.
-In 1984 there were still 12 trains each way every day on summer Saturdays with 11 trains each way on weekdays and winter Saturdays, although the last train from Falmouth left earlier on summer Saturdays than on weekdays.
-In addition there were 8 trains each way on summer Sundays with the first train not leaving Truro until 10.35 but there was no Sunday service after 9 September.
+There were still 12 trains each way every day on summer Saturdays in 1984, with 11 trains each way on weekdays and winter Saturdays, although the last train from Falmouth left earlier on summer Saturdays than on weekdays.
+In addition there were eight trains each way on summer Sundays, with the first train not leaving Truro until 10.35; there was no Sunday service after 9 September.